Skip to main content

 Biographical note

 John Donnelly (1910-1959) attended Georgetown University and Boston College, graduating from the latter in 1934.
 He joined John Donnelly & Sons as vice-president after graduation and served as director of eight of the subsidiary corporations, and as vice-president of the division of Donnelly Electric and Manufacturing Co.
-During World War II, he also served as chief of graphic arts in the war bond division of the U.S. Treasury Dept. During his college days at Georgetown he met Alicia Tumulty, daughter of President Woodrow Wilson’s private secretary, and married her in 1936.
-She died in 1952, and he was remarried in 1954 to Georgia O’Neil.
-He died on June 14, 1959.
-Following his death, Richard Cardinal Cushing announced that the Loew’s Theater at 205 Massachusetts Avenue in Boston, which had been recently purchased by the archdiocese, would be renamed the Donnelly Memorial Theater in honor of Edward C. Donnelly Sr., Mary J. Donnelly (d.
+During World War II, he also served as chief of graphic arts in the war bond division of the U.S. Treasury Department.
+During his college days at Georgetown he met Alicia Tumulty, daughter of President Woodrow Wilson’s private secretary, and married her in 1936.
+She died in 1952, and he remarried Georgia O’Neil in 1954.
+Donnelly died on June 14, 1959.
+Following his death, Cardinal Richard Cushing announced that the Loew’s Theater at 205 Massachusetts Avenue in Boston, which had been recently purchased by the archdiocese, would be renamed the Donnelly Memorial Theater in honor of Edward C. Donnelly Sr., Mary J. Donnelly (d.
 1957), Catherine Donnelly (d.
 1953), and John Donnelly.
 This collection documents not only the business activities of John Donnelly & Sons but also the extensive Donnelly family network.

 Sources